-On a very positive note when focussing on those who had very recently completed their RIBA Part 1 (in the previous year), only 3% of 2010 graduates in the 2011 survey, 4% of 2011 graduates in the 2012 survey and 2% of 2012 graduates in the 2013 survey and 8% of 2013 graduates in the 2014 survey disagreed when asked whether they were glad they chose to study architecture at University.
+On a very positive note when focussing on those who had very recently completed their RIBA Part 1 (in the previous year), only 3% of 2010 graduates in the 2011 survey, 4% of 2011 graduates in the 2012 survey, 2% of 2012 graduates in the 2013 survey, 8% of 2013 graduates in the 2014 survey and 0% of 2014 graduates in the 2015 survey disagreed when asked whether they were glad they chose to study architecture at University.
 Of those 2010 graduates in the 2012 survey only 5% disagreed when asked whether they were glad they chose to study architecture at university while 4% of 2011 graduates in the 2013 survey disagreed with this statement.
-The 2010 Graduates in the 2013 and 2014 surveys were slightly more inclined (13% and 11% respectively) to disagree with the statement, although this was based on a small sample.
+The 2010 Graduates in the 2013, 2014 and 2015 surveys were slightly more inclined (13%, 11% and 11% respectively) to disagree with the statement, although this was based on a small sample and the respondents may have been the same individuals.
 This may indicate that the further graduates get from the completion of the course the less satisfied with their choice of course they were.
 It will be interesting to see how these trends develop in future years.
 Generally the respondents felt that they had developed a wide range of transferable skills in the course of their training, though many would have liked to have learnt more about certain skills to enhance their employability.
 In the four years of the survey the graduates highlighted areas which required more emphasis in architectural training.
-When all respondents in the 2014 survey were included the top five responses were:
+When all respondents in the 2015 survey were included the top five responses were:

-- IT (33%)
+- IT (35%)

-- Management (33%)
+- Management (44%)

-- Consultation skills (38%)
+- Consultation skills (48%)

-- Project management (46%)
+- Construction knowledge (57%)

-- Construction knowledge (47%)
+- Project management (61%)

-These five areas were also the most commonly identified areas in the previous three surveys emphasising the need for universities to ensure students are provided with the opportunity to develop these skills.
+These five areas were also the most commonly identified areas in the previous four surveys emphasising the need for universities to ensure students are provided with the opportunity to develop these skills.